Writing police history: ESC PWG Webinar: What can history tell us about today?

 • The outcomes for Britain of the food shortages of 1917.
 Why it helped the police to release their men into a protected industry and the results of the food production campaign.

-Locations where policemen were released into agriculture in 1917
+Police history: Locations where policemen were released into agriculture in Britain 1917

 The locations where policemen (and they were only men) were released into agriculture in March/April 1917 are shown in the Table below, along with their approximate numbers.
 Most were released from their police duties full-time for around 6 weeks, but some were allowed to help farmers part-time in the threatened disaster of food shortages in Spring 1917.
 Food shortages lasted until the end of the war, although rationing in early 1918 helped to equalize the supply of different types of food across the nation.